IIIF/api/source/api/extension/text-granularity/index.md

 ## 5. Implementation Note

 The Text Granularity Levels defined above were derived from a survey of commonly used formats for OCR output such as hOCR, ALTO, and ABBYY, as well the output produced by the Google Cloud Vision API.
-The findings are available in the [Granularities in Different OCR Formats document](https://docs.google.com/document/d/13R7Dk-AA-ALZ5i3fzAS3g66umWjiYaD7NVr8QiYb19E/edit#heading=h.q6phhnqlv5sf).
 The following table maps Text Granularity Levels to structures found in these output formats and is intended as an aid to implementers.

 | Level       | hOCR           | ALTO          | ABBYY               | Google |
 |-------------|----------------|---------------|---------------------|--------|